Business Major—Office Systems Concentration, Associate of Science Degree

 Businesses and ministries look for diligent, organized employees able to assist others and thrive in fast-paced office environments.
-PCC’s office systems program trains students to become efficient office workers.
+PCC’s office systems concentration trains students to become efficient office workers.

 With a firm grasp of secretarial concepts, an office systems graduate can confidently step into an entry-level office position with skill and confidence.
-Students gain proficiency in keyboarding, transcription, and computer software, giving them a secure foundation in basic office procedures.
+Students gain proficiency in keyboarding and computer software, giving them a secure foundation in basic office procedures.
 Because success in an office environment requires both technical and interpersonal skills, PCC’s program emphasizes traits such as reliability, efficiency, organization, friendliness, and flexibility.
-Establishing an eye for detail, graduates develop the ability to work independently or in a group setting.
+Students develop an eye for detail and the ability to work independently or in a group setting.

 After gaining this strong foundation in office procedure, graduates can further their knowledge by transferring to the four-year program once they meet two-year degree requirements.
 Having more experience and a greater knowledge of business and accounting sets the office administration graduate apart, allowing for greater employment possibilities.

 The purpose of the office systems concentration is to prepare students to be competent members of a support team in Christian and business offices.
 Students develop proficiency in general office skills integrated with biblical character traits.

 Graduates of the office systems concentration will be able to